howerj/subleq/ioccc/remarks.md

 you must also settle on a numeric representation for signed numbers, which in this case is twos (sic) compliment).

-The source code for the interpreter can be produced on request, but I think the entry is nicer without it as it preserves an air of mystery and simplicity to it.
+The source code for the (self-hosting-) Forth interpreter can be produced on request, but I think the entry is nicer without it as it preserves an air of mystery and simplicity to it.